bsmith89/longev-mgen/doc/submission.md

 amount of starch entering the lower digestive system after a meal [@Dehghan-Kooshkghazi2004].
-ACA treatment also changes the composition of the gut microbiota and its fermentation products in many rodents.
-[@Zhao2018; @Holt1996; @Wolever2000; @Dehghan-Kooshkghazi2004; @Weaver1997; @Weaver2000; @Wolin1999; @Zhang2017; @Baxter2019; @Smith2019].
+ACA treatment also changes the composition of the gut microbiota and its fermentation products in many rodents [@Zhao2018; @Holt1996; @Wolever2000; @Dehghan-Kooshkghazi2004; @Weaver1997; @Weaver2000; @Wolin1999; @Zhang2017; @Baxter2019; @Smith2019].
 Interestingly, long-term treatment with ACA has been shown to substantially increase longevity in male mice and to a lesser extent in females [@Harrison2014; @Strong2016; @Harrison2019].

-Previously we have shown that the relative abundance of a number of bacterial species as well as the concentrations of propionate and butyrate respond to long term treatment with ACA [@Smith2019].
+Previously we found that the relative abundance of multiple bacterial species as well as the concentrations of propionate and butyrate respond to long term treatment with ACA [@Smith2019].
-This study was
+That study was
 notable in being replicated across three sites: The University of Michigan (UM) in Ann Arbor, The University of Texas Health Science Center at San Antonio (UT), and The Jackson Laboratory (TJL) in Bar Harbor, Maine.